glitr-io/glitr-blog/src/pages/projects/2019-06-06-democratically-organised-open-source-organisation.md

 tags:
   - ''
 ---
-hello to anyone reading this.
+hello to anyone reading this..

 i want to create a democratically organised organisation... those are a lot of buzzwords and even i do not know what they mean. i am hoping someone can give me any advice on what i'm trying to achieve... are there any examples out there i am able to study? i would like advice on the direction i can take my side-project to align my projects goals to what potential end-users want?